graezykev/dev-container/README.md

 - problems
   - Building from a Dockerfile can be very long
+    - The bottle neck will be on the downloading of the image
   - You need to rebuild the whole container even if you just want to upgrade one single version in the Dockerfile

 ### part2: Install Additional Software (features)